-Yoga Techniques for Managing Anxiety, Yoga for Anxiety attack
+Yoga Techniques to Alleviate Anxiety, Yoga for Anxiety attack

 What is Anxiety?

 Anxiety is a set of reactions one generates within oneself in response to a perceived, likely stressful situation in the future.
 In most of the cases these set of reactions gets generated within an individual relative to an imagined bad occurrence likely to happen in the near or later future.

 Getting into a defensive mode – tensing up of the muscles in preparation of an attack or defensive action, shortness of breath in response to the fear and nervousness due to the imagined worst case scenario emerging in the mind etc. – to a real threat is considered normal or nature’s way of ensuring one’s survival against the dangers present in the environment.

 What is Anxiety disorder?